filakhtov/gentoo-use-docs/sys-apps/systemd.md

 The flag passes the `-Dqrencode=true` option to the Meson build script.
 It will enable an ability to generate a QR-code during FSS configuration using `journalctl` to simplify verification keys transfer.

 This flag can be safely disabled, because verification keys can simply be typed or copied away.

-### repart
-Pass the `-Drepart=true` option to the Meson build script.
-Build and install the `systemd-repart` tool that can be used to grow and add partitions to a partition table, based on the configuration files described in `repart.d`.

-It is safe to disable this flag.

 ### resolvconf
 The resolvectl/systemd-resolve tool provides `resolvconf` compatibility mode.
 Enabling this flag will install symlink under the `resolvconf` name, in which case it will take arguments and input compatible with the Debian and FreeBSD resolvconf tool.